Anki’s Vector is a robot companion that fits in the palm of your hand

 Convincingly expressive

-It’s through a menagerie of doodads and gizmos that Vector expresses himself.
+Vector expresses himself through a melange of doodads and gizmos.
 The screen is its “eyes,” so to speak — two pixelated pupils light up when its camera recognizes a friendly face and narrow in frustration when it loses one of the several games it knows how to play.
 The microphones act as ears: Say a command preceded by the phrase “hey, Vector,” and it’ll source Anki’s cloud-stored knowledge graph to find the response.

 Voice, in fact, is intended to be the primary means through which you interact with Vector.
 There’s a companion smartphone app that pairs the robot to a local router during initial setup and exports photos taken with Vector’s camera.
 But that’s the extent of it — starting most activities requires speaking a word or phrase.

 At launch, Vector won’t do much in the way of voice beyond setting timers and answering questions about the weather (with rain cloud and sunshine animations on its screen) and spouting factoids about real-world people, places, and things.
 (At least a few of those features are powered by undisclosed third parties.)
-But Palatucci said that they’re just the start — stuff in the works includes music recognition, security camera integration, notifications, news briefings, calendar appointment reminders, and messaging.
+But Palatucci said that they’re just the start — features in the works includes music recognition, security camera integration, notifications, news briefings, calendar appointment reminders, and messaging.

 “We explored putting third-party interfaces into robots and found that having to say a hotword [like ‘Alexa’ or ‘hey, Google’] felt awkward and mechanical,” Palatucci told me.
 “We’re not trying to make Alexa come through Vector.
 We want it to feel more personal — more emotional.”